FIOpwK/SecurityLabs/README.md

 Enter a name to see its weight:

+# Note:
+-script has security flaws. students are encourage to test and patch any flaws found in program

+-never run this script outside of a testing environment.
 # TODO
 -Collect Comments on RomanNameral
 --* category suggestion games-misc on gentoo

+-Add more notes

 -Fix documentation on "The Name Weight Game"